Acknowledging a Gambling Problem

 Risks Associated with a Gambling Problem

 The risks with process addiction often revolve around the compulsive behavior itself.
 For example, a problem gambler might gamble more money than they have to lose, putting themselves, and their family in dire financial situations before ever realizing there is a problem.
-Divorce, job loss, and interpersonal problems are also common.
+Divorce, job loss, and interpersonal problems are also a common issues that stem from untreated compulsivity.

 Due to the persistent urge to gamble, other once important things now fall by the wayside while the compulsion takes over the life of the addict.